Dusting can be such a chore at times. It can feel like no matter how much you’re dusting, it’s never enough.

 - Spray bottle.

-Mix all of the ingredients in a spray bottle, close tightly and give it a shake thoroughly.
+Mix all of the ingredients in a spray bottle, close tightly, and give it a shake.
 Because we’re mixing oils and water, you must shake it before every use to mix the ingredients.

-You can use any essential oil you like, this is only to add a nice scent.
-We prefer to use citrus, such as lemon, grapefruit or orange because it “softens” the strong smell of vinegar.
+You can use any essential oil you like as this is only to add a pleasant scent.
+We prefer to use citrus, such as lemon, grapefruit, or orange because it “softens” the strong smell of vinegar.

 14. Cleaning Your Baseboards (And Keeping Them Clean)

-Baseboards can be frustrating to clean as you need to bend to clean them properly.
+Baseboards can be frustrating to clean as you need to bend down.
 This is not only tiring but also time-consuming.
-But what if you could quickly clean them and keep them clean for a while to come?
+But what if you could quickly clean them and keep them clean for a while?

 Before vacuuming your floors, take a broom and sweep the top of the baseboards.
 Next, use dryer sheets to wipe the top and sides.
-The dryer sheets will remove dust and dirt, and will also prevent new dust from collecting.
+The dryer sheets will remove dust and dirt and prevent new dust from collecting.